20Arwa/Mulhem-GP-/README.md

 🔗 [https://mulhem.onrender.com](https://mulhem.onrender.com)

+⚠️ The app is currently configured to use a local MySQL database.
+As a result, the live version deployed on Render will not work unless a remote database is connected.
+For full functionality, run the project locally with MySQL installed.

 > Note: The source code is hosted on GitHub, while the live version runs on Render for full Flask server functionality.